EYPP guidance and resources

 Guidance on how the leaflet should be used

-• Pre-schools/schools should not send in completed leaflets to Leicestershire County Council – the leaflet contains a “notes section” and this should only be used as such, as a prompt for parents so they know what questions they are likely to be asked when they call the FSM team.
+- Pre-schools/schools should not send in completed leaflets to Leicestershire County Council – the leaflet contains a notes section and this should only be used as such, as a prompt for parents, so they know what questions they're likely to be asked when they call the FSM team.